jnyryan/node-authentication-demo/README.md

-# patchapps.com
+# node-authentication-demo

-a simple authication website for the patchapps org
+a nodejs website with authentication for local account, google, facebook and twitter

+## Live Demo

+See a live demo hosted on Heroku on (node-authentication-demo.herokuapp.com)[https://node-authentication-demo.herokuapp.com]

 ## Installation and Development environment